 Most Asbestos Containing Materials (ACM) within our buildings have been removed over the years.
-Any remaining ACM's are identified in the campus asbestos register, are maintained in good condition, and managed to prevent the release of fibres, thereby ensuring it does not present a risk to health.
-It is also important that any damage to building structures - walls, floors or ceilings - is reported promptly to the Helpdesk.
+Any remaining ACMs are identified in the campus asbestos register, are maintained in good condition, and managed to prevent the release of fibres, thereby ensuring it does not present a risk to health.
+It is also important that any damage to building structures - walls, floors, or ceilings - is reported promptly to the Facilities Helpdesk.

 The Corporation, as the employer, has ultimate responsibility for health and safety.
 The Director for Group Facilities Operations is the Delegated Duty Holder under the Control of Asbestos Regulations 2012.
 The duty to manage asbestos is contained in regulation 4 of the Control of Asbestos Regulations 2012..
-For further information and guidance please refer to the CoP No36 Group Asbestos Management Plan
+For further information and guidance please refer to Section 28.
+Asbestos Management.